The Ultimate Guide To Pop Surrealism

 Greg "Craola" Simkins book covers a diverse body of work.
 Bridging pop surrealism and graffiti art with the skill of a fine art painter.
 His art is unique and recognizable, blending a wealth of early influences with contemporary pop culture references.

 Greg Simkins Lowbrow Art Paintings & Graffiti Art

 You Dropped This By Greg "CRAOLA" Simkins

-Audrey Kawasaki is a Japanese-American artist, born and raised in Los Angeles, where she currently lives and works.
+Audrey Kawasaki is a Japanese-American artist, born and raised in Los Angeles, California; where she currently lives and works.
 Kawasaki grew up reading Japanese manga comics, which inspired her to draw from an early age.
 Kawasaki’s work contains contrasting themes of innocence and eroticism, conveying the mysterious intrigue of feminine sensuality.
-Her sharp imagery is painted with precision onto wooden panels, the natural grain adding warmth to her enigmatic subject matter.
-The artist’s creative influences include eastern as well as western traditions such as Art Nouveau and Japanese Manga comics.
+Her sharp imagery is painted with precision onto wooden panels, the natural grain adds warmth to her subject matter.

 Audrey Kawasaki lowbrow art prints

 Audrey Kawasaki "Repose" Print

 Audrey Kawasaki Where I Rest